mattvenn/zero-to-asic-www/content/digital.md

 -   Basic Linux command line experience, Git & Make is helpful.
 -   Some programming experience helpful.
 -   No hardware or [HDL](/terminology/hdl) experience required!
--   Please note that M1 Macs are not well supported at this time.

 [Back to top](#tickets)